tweag/nickel/doc/manual/correctness.md

 annotations are checked statically, before the program even start, while contracts are checked lazily at run-time**.
 The characteristics and use-cases of types and contracts directly follow from this distinction.

+For example, using a custom property like `GreaterThan 10` as a type annotation won't be very useful, as the typechecker doesn't know much about it, won't be able to statically enforce it and will be very restrictive in what you can do with it.
+On the other hand, using a function contract can only test a function on a finite number of values, while static typing is able to statically prove properties for all possible input.

 As a rule of thumb, you should use type annotations for functions and contracts for data (records and lists), especially data that ends up in the final